 MAP OF INSTAGRAM SPOTS TO HELP YOU GET AROUND:

-Did we miss any cool spots?
+Did we miss any cool instagram spots in San Diego?
 What are some favorite instagram spots where you live?